-Thanks in large part to its talented, diligent, cutting-edge workfore, Singapore has a robust economy.
+Thanks in large part to its workforce, Singapore has a robust economy.
 Before the pandemic, the MOM reported significant job growth as employment rebounded from lower levels in 2014.
 In 2019, Singapore added more than 63,000 jobs and enjoyed record levels of employment.

 Of course, the pandemic slowed things down worldwide, and Singapore was no exception.
 Most job losses in 2020 occurred in the non-professional, trade-based industries, like wholesaling, manufacturing, and financial services.

-Due to Singapore’s position as the financial hub of Asia and its importance in international trade, these sectors are likely to rebound quickly.
+Due to Singapore’s position in international trade, these sectors are likely to rebound quickly.
 Still, the future for these positions is less certain.
-Consequently, moving forward, it will be challenging for foreigners to enter those industries.
+Consequently, it will be challenging for foreigners to enter those industries.

-If you’re a foreigner with more in-demand skillsets, though, you have a rosier employment picture.
-Tech positions, like AI specialists, digital markers, data scientists, data engineers, software engineers, or cybersecurity specialists, are in high demand.
+If you’re a foreigner with more in-demand skillsets, you have a rosier employment picture.
+Tech positions like AI specialists, data scientists, software engineers, or cybersecurity specialists are in high demand.
 As the population of Singapore ages, there will also be a growing need for healthcare professionals.

-Moving forward, tech and healthcare positions offer tremendous long-term job security since they’ll be critical to Singapore’s ability to survive and rebound in the wake of the pandemic.
+Moving forward, tech and healthcare positions offer tremendous long-term job security.
 If you’re a highly qualified foreigner planning to get a job in one of these sectors, you’ll stand the best chance of finding employment in Singapore.

 Foreign Work Visas

 One of the main constraints for hiring foreign workers is a foreign work visa.
-These permits are issued by the MOM after a job offer is given, and they cost companies lots of time, money, and effort to secure.
+These permits are issued by the MOM after a job offer is given.
+They cost companies lots of time, money, and effort to secure.
 To legally work in Singapore, you must have either an Employment Pass (EP), EntrePass, or an S Pass.
-Each pass is initially issued for two years, and renewals are valid for three years.

-This year, the MOM made it a bit more challenging for firms to apply for work visas by raising the income requirements.
+This year, MOM made it more challenging for firms to apply for work visas by raising the income requirements.
 This was done to promote hiring Singaporeans for positions that need to be filled rather than importing new talent as the economy recovers from the pandemic.

-Once you’re hired for a new position as a foreigner, your employer will sponsor you and apply for a work visa on your behalf before you can come to work in Singapore.
-During the first half of 2020, the MOM raised the minimum qualifying salary for both the Employment Pass, which applies to eligible foreign professionals, managers, executives, and the S Pass, allowing mid-level skilled foreigner work in Singapore.
+Once you’re hired for a new position as a foreigner, your employer will sponsor and apply for a work visa before you can come to work in Singapore.
+During the first half of 2020, MOM raised the minimum qualifying salary for both the Employment Pass.
+This applies to eligible foreign professionals, managers, executives.

 New Employment Pass (EP) Requirements

 As of 1 September, 2020, the rules for a new Employment Pass got stricter.
-Young applicants must be offered a monthly salary above $4,500, which is $600 more than you needed to earn before.
-Older applicants, generally in their 40s and above, will need to earn $9,000 a month, about $1,200 more than before the changes went into effect.
+Young applicants must be offered a monthly salary above $4,500.
+Older applicants, generally in their 40s and above, will need to earn $9,000 a month.
 Foreigners who currently have an EP will be subject to these new requirements if they’re set to renew their permit after 1 May, 2021.

-To work in the financial services sector, a young applicant must earn at least $5,000 per month, while experience people must make more than $10,000 every month.
-Of course, applicants will also need to present qualifications from accredited institutions, and they should stand out as people who will be assets to the country.
+To work in the financial services sector, a young applicant must earn at least $5,000 per month.
+While experienced people must make more than $10,000 every month.
+Of course, applicants will also need to present qualifications from accredited institutions.

 New S Pass Requirements

-S Pass applicants, who are mid-skilled foreign workers, will also see some changes from the MOM.
-From 1 January 2021, companies will only be permitted to employ foreigners as 10% of their workforce, down from the current rate of 13%.
-For the construction, marine shipyard, and process fields, that number of foreigners in a company’s workforce must not exceed 18%, down from 20%.
-At the beginning of 2023, that number drops further, with companies only allowed to hire 15% of their workforce from outside of Singapore.
+S Pass applicants will also see some changes from the MOM.
+From 1 January 2021, companies will only be permitted to employ foreigners as 10% of their workforce.
+This is down from the current rate of 13%.
+For the construction, marine shipyard, and process fields, the number of foreigners in a company’s workforce must not exceed 18%.
+At the beginning of 2023, companies are only allowed to hire 15% of their workforce from outside of Singapore.